Nomynameisjames/Botschedule/README.md

 BotSchedule is just getting started.
 If you could help us find or fix potential bugs, we would be grateful!

+Have a bug or a feature request?
+[Please open a new issue](https://github.com/Nomynameisjames/Botschedule/issues)

 ### New Features

 Have some awesome ideas?
 Feel free to open an issue or submit your pull request directly!